csg-org/CompactConnect/backend/compact-connect/docs/onboarding/JURISDICTION_COMPACT_ONBOARDING.md

 ### Decide Military Discount
 The jurisdiction must also decide if they will offer a military discount for military affiliated licensees.
 If they choose to do so, that discount amount must be defined.
+If you add the 'militaryDiscount' field to the configuration file, the following fields must be defined:
 ```
 militaryDiscount:
-    discountType: "FLAT_RATE"
+    discountType: "FLAT_RATE" # Currently only "FLAT_RATE" type is supported.
-    active: true
+    active: true              # Determines if the discount is active.
+Does NOT default to false.
-    discountAmount: <number>
+    discountAmount: <number>  # This value will subtracted from the jurisdiction fee.
 ```

 ## Determine Contact Details for System Notifications